HeBooM/init.vim/README.md

 - Ubuntu
   `sudo apt install neovim`

-- RHEL
+- RHEL *This is not recommended
   `sudo yum install neovim`
-  This is not recommended

 - Install from git
   ```